-26We could only determine the total amount of E-rate support awarded to tribal schools and libraries in instances where all of the schools and libraries included in a funding request were tribal schools or libraries.

-Arizona, Alaska, and New Mexico, and these states accounted for about 92 percent of all E-rate funding awarded to tribal schools and libraries.27 These four states were among the top six states by the number of people who lived on tribal lands, according to 2015-2019 American Community Survey data.28

-Tribes have used the E-rate program to improve broadband access for eligible schools and libraries, including through building fiber and wireless broadband networks, according to tribes and broadband providers we interviewed.
+E-rate Program From 2016 through 2020, FCC's E-rate program provided at least \$441 million to improve broadband access for nearly 4,000 individual schools and libraries on tribal lands, about 3.6 percent of the approximately \$12.4 billion in total program disbursements, according to our analysis of USAC data.
+26 Annually, during this time period, about 81 percent of tribal schools and libraries that received E-rate support were located in Oklahoma, Arizona, Alaska, and New Mexico, and these states accounted for about 92 percent of all E-rate funding awarded to tribal schools and libraries.
+27 These four states were among the top six states by the number of people who lived on tribal lands, according to 2015-2019 American Community Survey data.
+28 Tribes have used the E-rate program to improve broadband access for eligible schools and libraries, including through building fiber and wireless broadband networks, according to tribes and broadband providers we interviewed.
 One non-tribally owned broadband provider we interviewed, Sacred Wind Communications, which serves tribal communities in New Mexico, said that it has received E-rate program funding, including \$37 million in 2020 to deploy a 400-mile fiber network to connect community facilities and schools across the Navajo Nation in New Mexico.
 Tribal officials from the Choctaw Nation described one of their tribal communities where the school uses E-rate support to fund its wireless broadband connection.
 Officials stated this wireless connection is the only internet access the community has, as there are no broadband options available to the wider community.

-RUS Loans and Grants

-From fiscal years 2015 through 2020, an estimated \$260 million in RUS loans and grants were awarded to expand broadband service on tribal lands.
-This represents approximately 8 percent of the total \$3.1 billion awarded through the agency's five telecommunications programs during that time.29 (See fig. 3).
-Among RUS' programs, the Telecommunications Infrastructure Program is estimated to have provided the largest amount of funding awarded for broadband on tribal lands at over \$137 million (10 percent of total funding).
-The Community Connect program had the highest estimated percent of program funding awarded for broadband on tribal lands, providing approximately 20 percent of total funding (\$26

-27On January 27, 2022, FCC adopted an order to update the definition of "library" in the Erate program rules to make clear that it includes tribal libraries; this update, according to FCC officials, is meant to address the longstanding issue that limited access to affordable broadband connectivity through the E-rate program.
+RUS Loans and Grants From fiscal years 2015 through 2020, an estimated \$260 million in RUS loans and grants were awarded to expand broadband service on tribal lands.
+This represents approximately 8 percent of the total \$3.1 billion 26 We could only determine the total amount of E-rate support awarded to tribal schools and libraries in instances where all of the schools and libraries included in a funding request were tribal schools or libraries.
+27 On January 27, 2022, FCC adopted an order to update the definition of "library" in the E- rate program rules to make clear that it includes tribal libraries; this update, according to FCC officials, is meant to address the longstanding issue that limited access to affordable broadband connectivity through the E-rate program.
 FCC officials said that tribal libraries are eligible to apply for E-rate funding beginning in 2022.
+28 This excludes tribal lands that span more than one state.